kuklachert/udacity-project6/README.md

 A legend is of course necessary to map the line colors to single countries and to explain the meaning of markers.
 Other design decisions (font type, font size, opacity) are of cosmetic nature.

 This is how the first version of the graphic (index1.html) came about.
 I showed this visualisation to 3 friends of mine to get feedback.

-As I mentioned in the summary, the goal of this graphic was to create a user-driven narrative where every user finds different stories and snippets of information on her own by navigating through the graphic.
 After getting feedback, I enhanced my visualisation with additional data and visual elements (see *Visualisation enhancements after feedback*).

 ### Feedback